 Scratching is a natural need for all cats.When scratching, cats mark their territory.
-This territory marking is both visible (the scratching lines) and invisible!
-Indeed, cats leave “territory messages” coming from their paws, that only other cats can perceive.
+This territory marking is both visible (scratch marks) and invisible!
+Cats leave “territory messages” coming from their paws, that only other cats can perceive.

-TAKE OUR SCRATCH QUIZ
+TAKE OUR CAT SCRATCH QUIZ